 Levels of Organization

 There are six major levels of organization as per ecologists, they are:

 An ecosystem is a biological system that occurs naturally and is functional.
 It has multiple species dwelling in it.
 These species are influenced by one another due to constant interaction.
 They are also affected by abiotic factors of the ecosystem, such as temperature, pressure, nutrients etc. A species is a basic unit of classification.
 It is a type of entity in which different individuals can interact and reproduce offsprings of a similar kind.
 They exhibit similar characteristics and are hence capable of interbreeding.

-Interspecies interaction or reproduction is either not possible or results in infertile offsprings.
+Interspecies interaction or reproduction is either not possible or results in infertile offspring.
 A population is a group of individuals or species that live in a specific time in a particular region.
-They are multiple individuals of the same species across multiple ecosystems if a population migrates to a different area of land.
-Some population differ in the characteristics they exhibit such as the colour of the eye, hair, height, complexion so on due changes in the genes.
-A community is intercommunication between entities from different species except for the interactions with the abiotic factors.
+They are individuals of the same species across multiple ecosystems if a population migrates to a different land area.
+Some population differ in the characteristics they exhibit, such as the colour of the eye, hair, height, complexion so on, due to changes in the genes.
+A community is an intercommunication between entities from different species except for the interactions with abiotic factors.
 In a given place, a community often shares a specific geographical area.